 8. Hagia Sophia, The Heart of The Byzantine and Ottoman Empire

 There is no building more famous in Istanbul than the Hagia Sophia, an architectural masterpiece built in 537.
-Constructed in year 537, Hagia Sophia was a patriarchal cathedral of the Byzantine Empire.
+Constructed in the year 537, Hagia Sophia was a patriarchal cathedral of the Byzantine Empire.

 However, when Constantinople (the name for Istanbul under the Byzantine Empire) was conquered by the Ottoman Empire, Hagia Sophia turned into a mosque.